microsoft/teams-videoapp-sample/README.md

 4. Go to a teams meeting, enable the video, and activate the video app.

-## Develop video app in browser
+## Develop video app in local

 1. open terminal
 2. `cd` to the directory of README.md
 3. run `yarn install`
-4. run `yarn start-app`
+4. run `yarn start-app`, this will host the app in locl environment.
-5. run `yarn start-container`
-6. open `https://localhost:9000/index.html` in your browser
+6. copy `https://localhost:8000/index.html` to test-app 'Video app url' input box and then click 'Load' button.
 7. change `videoFrameHandler` function in `app/index.js`

 ## Contributing